bharnats/ImageClassification_PlantSeedling/README.md

 This project is to build an image classifier for plant species by building a CNN architecture and training it to classify plant seedlings.
 To further improve the performance, a filter is created with OpenCV to mask the background of the images and improved the accuracy by 3%.
 ## Data Description:
 The dataset is available here https://www.kaggle.com/c/plant-seedlings-classification/data?select=train The Dataset contains images of plant seedlings at various stages of  grown.
 Each image has a filename that is its unique id.
 The dataset comprises 12 plant species.
-The goal of the projectis to create a classifier capable of determining a plant's species from a photo.
+The goal of the project is to create a classifier capable of determining a plant's species from a photo.
 ## Dataset
 The data file names are:
 * images.npy